SmartIntellect

 The current rule layout creates high cognitive load and slows down review for operators

-All rules appear in a flat, creation-order list, regardless of type.
-When editing a segment, operators have to review each previously created segmentation rule to check for updates or missing logic.
-The older a rule is, the harder it becomes to locate and understand, increasing cognitive load and slowing down their workflow.
+All rules are listed in creation order, regardless of type.
+When editing a segment, operators must review each previously created rule to check for updates or missing logic.
+Over time, older rules become harder to locate and understand, increasing cognitive load and slowing down the workflow.

 Current page display